FIDE World Chess Championship 1996: 1994–96 Championship tournament

 The top 10 from the Interzonal were joined by 1993 FIDE World Champion Anatoly Karpov, 1993 FIDE runner-up Jan Timman, and 1993 Candidates semi-finalist Artur Yusupov.
 (The other 1993 semi-finalist was the excluded Nigel Short).

-The first round matches were held in Wijk aan Zee in January 1994, and the second round matches and semifinals in Sanghi Nagar in July–August 1994 and February 1995, respectively.
+The first round matches were held in Wijk aan Zee in January 1994, and the second round matches and third round matches in Sanghi Nagar in July–August 1994 and February 1995, respectively.
 If tied after the specified number of games (which happened only in the Kamsky-Anand match), rapid chess games were played as tie breaks.

 The format was a departure from all previous world championships, in that the reigning champion (Karpov) was not seeded directly into a championship match.
-Instead, he joined the competition at the semifinal stage.
+Instead, he joined the competition at the third round (Candidates final).

-1996 Championship final
+1996 Championship match

 The final was held in Elista, Russia in June–July 1996 and played as best of 20 games.